million12/docker-typo3-flow-neos-abstract/README.md

 Default: `NEOS_APP_FORCE_PULL=false`
 Set to true to execute `git pull` command inside Neos root directory (preceded by git clean/reset to avoid any potential conflicts).
 This might be useful to ensure fresh/latest codebase of your app, even if the pre-installed image version is a bit outdated.
 Note: if you provided $TYPO3\_NEOS\_VERSION which is not a branch, the pull will fail.

+**NEOS_APP_FORCE_VHOST_CONF_UPDATE**
+Default: `NEOS_APP_FORCE_VHOST_CONF_UPDATE=true`
+When TRUE, Nginx vhost file will be always overridden with the content from [vhost.conf](container-files/build-typo3-neos/vhost.conf) template.
+You might override it and keep together with your project files to keep in in sync.
+If you prefer manual updates, set it to FALSE.

 ## Authors